For your guidance, I have included a glossary and pronunciation guide to assist with some basic words found in The Seidr Cycle.

 “The Yarl’s thane, Thorn, prayed to Othinn at the Thing.”

 And, if you’re not confused enough over “eths” that look like “d’s” and “thorn’s” that look like “p’s”, Old Norse utilized an “r” in very much the same way that English speakers use the “s”.
-In most cases, an “r” at the end of a race or station represents singularity or plurality:
+In most cases, an “r” at the end of a race or station represents singularity or plurality and is silent:

 Example: Dvergr vs. Dvergar, Ljosalfr vs. Ljosalfar, drengr vs drengar, etc.